Why is this important?

 Potential co-benefits

-- Overall coherence with the organisation’s climate objective and social mission
+- Overall consistency with the organisation’s climate objective and social mission.

-- Increased sense of ownership by environmentally and socially conscious employees and increased motivation
+- Increased sense of ownership among environmentally and socially conscious employees, and increased motivation.

 -